creativetechnologylab/generative-ai-workshop/slides/slides.md

 - trained on lots of data (in the millions)
 - prompt-driven
-- designed to generate _anything_ (although the more novel, the more it's going to 'hallucinate')
+- designed to generate _anything_ (although if the model hasn't seen very many examples of the thing you're asking for, the more it's going to 'hallucinate')

 ---
 # Generative Adversarial Networks (GANs)